Ahmad33442211/student-store-module/README.md

 # Student Store Module

 ## Project Overview
-This project is a simple full stack store module made for managing products.
+This project is a full stack store module created for managing products in an e-commerce application.
+It allows users to add, view, update, and delete products.
+The product data is stored in MongoDB Atlas, and the backend is built with Node.js, Express.js, and Mongoose.

-The user can add products, view all saved products, and delete products.
-The data is stored in MongoDB Atlas.
+## Disclaimer
+This project is student work and is for demonstration of web development skills only.

 ## Features
 - Add a new product
 - View all products
+- View one product by ID
+- Update a product
 - Delete a product
-- Save data in MongoDB Atlas
+- Store product data in MongoDB Atlas
 - Test the API using Jest and Supertest
-- Run an automation file
+- Run automated testing with automate.js

 ## Tools Used
 - Node.js